-Since the 2013 AGM the Election Committee has held two meetings at which minutes were taken and the Committee has also been in contact at other times.
-At the Election Committee's meeting Stefan Persson gave a verbal account of the work of the Board during the year.
+Since the 2014 AGM the nomination committee has held one meeting at which minutes were taken and has also been in contact at other times.
+At the nomination committee's meeting Stefan Persson gave a verbal account of the work of the board during the year.
+The conclusion was that the board had worked effectively over the course of the year.